Michael-Perkinson/NeuropixelDataExporter/README.md

 ## Dependencies

-- Python 3.x
+- Python 3.8
 - numpy
 - pandas
 - plotly
 - openpyxl
 - tkinter (for GUI file selection)

-Ensure all dependencies are installed to run the script successfully.
+Ensure all dependencies are installed from `requirements.txt` to run the script successfully.